 As an Authorised Payment Institution, we are required to safeguard customer funds held overnight (or longer) into segregated client accounts provided such funds are held in respect of a payment service.

-We know that security is one of the most important aspects to consider when choosing a payments company, and so if you have any questions about our business practices, please call us on +353 (0) 1 644 7999 where we will be happy to address any concerns.
+We know that security is one of the most important aspects to consider when choosing a payments company, and so if you have any questions about our business practices, please call us at 877 252 8232 and we will be happy to address any concerns.

 How do I know if an email from moneycorp is legitimate?